tannuahuja/ansible-task/README.md

 and in a folder we have created the yml file in which we have added the instructions

 ansible all -m ping
+to check ping pong and to check the connectivity

 ansible-playbook file.yml
 yml file is to be run on this